MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 ## Mohamed Sheirf
 ## Network Security Engineer/Egypt

-Hi, i am Mohamed Sheirf, Network Security Engineer, currently residing in Cairo,Egypt.
+Hi, I am Mohamed Sheirf, Network Security Engineer, currently residing in Cairo,Egypt.

 I started to shift towards DevOps Engineering not to long ago and faced alot of problems and issues, mainly due to the sheer amount of resources, or like Mohamed Radwan likes to call it, Informational Chaos.